Mutual of Omaha Medicare Supplement Plans

 You’ll have the same standard benefits that any Medigap Plan provides, including:

 - Coverage across the U.S. You can see any provider that accepts Medicare in the United States.

 - 30-day Free Look period, you can give the supplement a try and cancel if you decide it’s not a good fit.

-- The plan can’t be canceled for health issues or plan usage; these policies are guaranteed renewable!
+- The plan can’t end for health issues or plan usage; these policies are renewable!
 Of course, this only applies if you’re paying your premium.

 - No application fees